Taylor Momsen: Early life

-Momsen was signed with Ford Models at a very young age: "My parents signed me up with Ford [Modeling] at the age of 2.
-No 2-year-old wants to be working, but I had no choice.
-My whole life, I was in and out of school.
-I didn't have friends.
-I was working constantly and I didn't have a real life."
+Upon moving to New York City, she attended the Professional Performing Arts School.

+Career

+Acting

 She began acting professionally at three years of age in a 1997 national commercial for Shake 'n Bake.
 She was then cast in The Prophet's Game.

-Momsen is included on the list of Unclaimed Coogan accounts for performing children whose partial childhood earnings are mandated to be put in a special fund but who have yet to claim their earnings.

-Career

-Acting

 In 2000, Momsen played the role of Cindy Lou Who in Dr. Seuss' How the Grinch Stole Christmas, her breakout role.
 In 2002, she played Gretel in Hansel and Gretel and Alexandra, the President's daughter, in Spy Kids 2: The Island of Lost Dreams.

 Momsen's career came to a halt for over three years until she received a lead role in the WB series Misconceptions, which never aired.
-After that, she also appeared in the 2006 film Saving Shiloh.
+After that, she appeared in the 2006 film Saving Shiloh.
 She also auditioned for the title role in Hannah Montana, and was in the top three, but the role was instead awarded to Miley Cyrus—a decision that Momsen was happy with in retrospect.
 In 2007, she starred in the Walt Disney Pictures film Underdog as Molly and as Jennifer in the movie Paranoid Park, directed by Gus Van Sant.

 Beginning in 2007, she played the character of Jenny Humphrey in The CW television series Gossip Girl, based on the book series by Cecily von Ziegesar.
 Momsen's appearances on the series became increasingly sporadic, and, by the end of the first half of the fourth season, she had only appeared in four episodes.
 It was then announced that the actress would be scheduled for an indefinite hiatus from the show, which ended with her leaving the series as a regular cast member after the completion of the fourth season in 2011.
 On August 16, 2011, Momsen told Elle magazine that she had quit acting to focus on her music career.
 On October 16, 2012, it was reported that Momsen would be returning to Gossip Girl for its final episode, in which she appeared briefly in the wedding sequence.

+Reflecting on her child acting career, she described it as an "alienating" experience, detailing bullying she received after her performance in How the Grinch Stole Christmas.